learn-co-curriculum/react-ts-state-and-events-lab/README.md

 - In **Item.tsx**: The component's props (`{ name, category }`)
 - In **ShoppingList.tsx**: The component's props (`{ item }`)
-  - This will naturally fix the typing in the `items.map(item)` method as well.
+  - This should naturally fix the typing in the `items.map(item)` method as well.

 ### Dark Mode Toggle